ricacostt/100-days-of-code/log.md

 - Sprint Planning
 - Scrum & Kanban, watched a small video on how to use Trello
 - Design Thinking Process to incorporate as part of the overall project (epathize, define, ideate, design, test)

+## Day 70: November 20, 2022

+Practise on both Back-End with Colin & Json Today!
+We met here in Cambridge, and we spent around 5 hours to build from scratch a full-stack app by learning from each other, solve issues and put all the pieces together!
+I had a great time with them and we learnt a lot.
+Back-End & Front-end are not quite linked in the app😆(matter of time 🕓).